TheBranchDriftCatalyst/microblog/README.md

 - until all auth lifecycle hooks are created (verify and refresh tokens) the frontend auth is functional but prone to edge cases (e.g., token timeout not handled).
 - Until frontend auth is COMPLETED i have not added auth to any of the API endpoints EXCEPT for api/users/me which is the initial auth POC and is working.
 It is merely a matter of decorating the api routes with the JWT auth annotation.
 - Not all user data objects have been linked ot the frontend, some of these like avatar are hardcoded for now
-- storybook snapshot testing is present yet not implemented here but should be relatively easy to do

 ## Running the App

 | Link Description                          | URL                                                |